obsti8383/UpdateChecker/README.md

 * UpdateChecker.log: Log output, check for errors if something doesn't work as expected or no Webpage is opened in your browser

 # Usage
-Just start UpdateChecker.exe (you don't need administrative rights) and wait a second.
-UpdateChecker fetches the current versions from https://vergrabber.kingu.pl/ and thereafter verifies your installed software and then shows the results.
+Just start UpdateChecker.exe (you don't need administrative rights) and wait some seconds.
+UpdateChecker fetches the current software versions from https://vergrabber.kingu.pl/ and thereafter verifies your installed software and then shows the results.

 ![ResultsScreenshot](./graphics/result1.jpg)

 The column "Status" shows you the state of the listed software installation:
 * Outdated: Updates are available.
 It is recommended to install the recent version to be sure you have the latest security patches applied.
 * Up-to-date: The most recent version is installed.
-* Unkown status: This software is not known to UpdateChecker

 You can use the button "Show Other Software" to take a look at all other installed software versions (not verified / supported by Update Checker).